-- TBC performs monitoring over transactions, deals, and relations performed by their customers 6.1. and/or partners through its systems, channels or tools.
-The purpose of monitoring is: - \triangleright To prevent the involvement of Group Companies in illegal activities, including Money Laundering and Terrorism Financing; - \triangleright To prevent illegal activities of customers (including carrying out transactions aimed at Money Laundering and Terrorism Financing); - To prevent violation or avoidance of applicable sanctions; - To detect transactions which according to domestic legislation are subject to reporting to local \triangleright Financial Intelligence Units (FIU) or other relevant authorities. - TBC pays special attention to unusual transactions, which do not have visible economic 6.2. (commercial) content or lack lawful purpose, ascertains the purpose and grounds of such transactions to a reasonable extent, and documents the results obtained. - 6.3.
-TBC has a methodology for identifying, assessing, managing and communicating ML/TF risks the organization is facing.
-The risk factors used to define the organization's ML/TF risk include, but are not limited to the following factors: - Field of activity, structure and model of the business; \triangleright - \triangleright Geographical risk; - Products, services and channels of delivery; - AAAA Structure of customer base; - Customer Status; - Identity of UBOs; - \triangleright Transactions of customers: - Risk mitigation measures and resources, which are in use; - ≻ Assessment of supervisory authority and fulfillment of respective recommendations. - The mentioned list is not exclusive and therefore TBC conducts its activities in accordance with 6.4. applicable laws as well as relevant standards.
+- 6.1.
+TBC performs monitoring over transactions, deals, and relations performed by their customers and/or partners through its systems, channels or tools.
+The purpose of monitoring is: - To prevent the involvement of Group Companies in illegal activities, including Money Laundering and Terrorism Financing, violation of applicable sanctions regimes; - To prevent illegal activities of customers (including carrying out transactions aimed at Money Laundering, Terrorism Financing and violation of applicable sanctions regimes); - To prevent violation or avoidance of applicable sanctions; - To detect transactions which according to domestic legislation are subject to reporting to local Financial Intelligence Units (FIU) or other relevant authorities. - 6.2.
+TBC pays special attention to unusual transactions, which do not have visible economic (commercial) content or lack lawful purpose, ascertains the purpose and grounds of such transactions to a reasonable extent, and documents the results obtained. - 6.3.
+TBC has a methodology for identifying, assessing, managing and communicating ML/TF/Sanctions risks the organization is facing.
+The risk factors used to define the organization's ML/TF/Sanctions risk include, but are not limited to the following factors: - Field of activity, structure and model of the business; - Geographical risk; - Products, services and channels of delivery; - Structure of customer base; - Customer Status; - Identity of UBOs; - Transactions of customers; - Risk mitigation measures and resources, which are in use; - Assessment of supervisory authority and fulfillment of respective recommendations.

+6.4.
+The mentioned list is not exclusive and therefore TBC conducts its activities in accordance with applicable laws as well as relevant standards.

-SANCTIONS 7.
+7. SANCTIONS